On the decidability of semigroup freeness: Introduction

 Let $\Sigma$ be an alphabet.
-The set of all words over $\Sigma$ is a free monoid under concatenation with the empty word as identity element and $\Sigma$ as generating code.
+The set of all words over $\Sigma$ is a free monoid under concatenation with $\mv$ as identity element and $\Sigma$ as generating code.
 In accordance with our notation, this monoid is denoted as usual $\Sigma^\star$.
-The set of all non-empty words over $\Sigma$ equals $\Sigma^+$.
-It is a free semigroup under concatenation.
-Both examples of free monoid and free semigroup are canonical: every free semigroup is isomorphic to $\Sigma^+$ for some alphabet $\Sigma$ and every free monoid is isomorphic to $\Sigma^\star$ for some alphabet $\Sigma$ (see Section~\ref{sec:morphism}).
+In the same way, the set of all non-empty words over $\Sigma$ equals $\Sigma^+$ and is a free semigroup.
+Both examples of free monoid and free semigroup are canonical (see Section~\ref{sec:isomorphisme}).

 A subset of $\Sigma^\star$ is called a \emph{language} over $\Sigma$.
 In the context of combinatorics on words, the term ``code'' was originally introduced to denote those languages that are codes under concatenation.
-This particular topic has been widely studied \cite{BerstelP85}.
+This particular topic has been widely studied \cite{BerstelPR09}.
+A \emph{prefix code} over $\Sigma$ is a subset $X \subseteq \Sigma^+$ such that for every $x \in X$ and every $s \in \Sigma^+$, $xs \notin X$.
+It is clear that every prefix code is a code under concatenation.